HongfeiUconn/academic-kickstart/content/en/project/insurance-project/index.md

 ---
-title: "When More is Less: The Effect of Add-on Insurance on the Consumption of Professional Services"
+title: "Analyzing the Online Word of Mouth Dynamics: A Novel Approach"

-summary: This paper studies a risk-reduction strategy and its spillover effect.
+summary: This paper puts forward a novel approach to deal with unstructured data under social media context.

 authors:
 - admin